Blubberkins/COMP6080-Qanda/README.md

 * 11/03: Fixed up due date / Moved `insertAdjacentHTML from able to use to prohibited`
 * 11/03: Updated milestone 3 watching thread wordings and milestone 4 description
 * 15/03: URL fragments clarified + removal of unique URL requirement
+* 16/03: Clarified thread list pagination in milestone 3 that was explained in lectures; Clarified for 2.6.3. that watching is in relation to watching threads and not users + added a hint to help; Removed `2.3.1` requirement about unique URL; Reinforced (which can be inferred from API some admin permissions.

 ## 1. Before you start